- Things to Do

 The colors.
 The parades.
 The beads.
 The incredible food, music, and crowds bursting with excitement - Mardi Gras has a lot to love.
 And when you add the sand between your toes and the epic views of the island of Galveston, Mardi Gras gets even better.

 Mardi Gras!
-Galveston is the third largest Mardi Gras celebration in the world and has a long history of festivities.
+Galveston is the third largest Mardi Gras celebration in the country and has a long history of festivities.
 The first celebration in Galveston was held in 1867, complete with a masked ball and Shakespearean reenactments!

 In 1871, two rival Mardi Gras societies, or “Krewes” were created.
 These krewes were known as Knights of Momus and the Knights of Myth, both of which hosted parades, complete with stunning invitations and costumes.
 These original Krewes are still acknowledged and celebrated to this day.